Araxeus/ScreenshotZ/README.md

      App can directly capture to default directory when launched with @param -capture (doesnt open the whole program)

--> - -    use global hook, Robot().createScreenCapture create entirely new screenshot without clipboard, if it doesnt launch for some reason (keyboard event not detected)
+-> - -    Use Global Hook, Robot().createScreenCapture create entirely new screenshot without clipboard, if it doesnt launch for some reason (keyboard event not detected)

--> - -    use clipboard listener (listen to type change so have to reset clipboard at start and after each screenshot) and grab image from clipboard
+-> - -    Or if keyboard event not detected us Clipboard Listener (listen to type change so have to reset clipboard at program start[if content type was image] and after each screenshot) and grab image from clipboard

 # TODO

-- need to expand readme
+- Find way to load icon from jar

-- option to launch 'crop jpanel' (on screenshot, launch window with crop ui)
+- Add option to launch 'crop jpanel' (on screenshot, launch window with crop ui)

-- add option to 'Remap' button ?
+- Add option to 'remap' button ?

 - ?
 Fix memory leak ?

+- Expand Readme

 ... ... ... ... ... ... ... ... ... ... ... ... ... ... ... ... ... ...